nav2924/nav2924/README.md

 MERN-Stack Developer
 --------------------

-This is a JavaScript class representing a user's profile, including their name, current work, hobbies, city, and ambitions.

 Ctrl + Alt + Del would never delete my passion for coding.
 Git happens!
 But so do amazing projects.